 - Deprovision your StorSimple Data Manager resource via the Azure portal.
 All of your DTS jobs will be deleted with it.
 You won't be able to easily retrieve the copy logs.
 If they're important for your records, retrieve them before you deprovision.

 - Make sure that your StorSimple physical appliances have been migrated, and then unregister them.
-If you aren't completely sure that they've been migrated, don't proceed.
+If you aren't sure that they've been migrated, don't proceed.
 If you deprovision these resources while they're still necessary, you won't be able to recover the data or their configuration.

 Optionally you can first deprovision the StorSimple volume resource, which will clean up the data on the appliance.
-This process can take several days and will not forensically zero out the data on the appliance.
+This process can take several days and won't forensically zero out the data on the appliance.
 If this is important to you, handle disk zeroing separately from the resource deprovisioning and according to your policies.

 - If there are no more registered devices left in a StorSimple Device Manager, you can proceed to remove that Device Manager resource itself.